 Forest Structure

 Within forest stands, structure refers to a number of characteristics, including the physical arrangement of trees, snags, and down woody debris.
-Within a stand and depending on the situation, Program Participants have criteria for the desired forest composition (Performance Measure 2.1), tree stocking (Indicator 2.1.2), size distributions (Indicator 1.1.1a, Indicator 1.1.1h), retention of habitat elements (Indicator 4.1.2), and protection of special sites (Indicators 4.1.5, 4.1.6, Performance Measure 4.3, Objective 6).
+Within a stand and depending on the situation, Certified Organizations have criteria for the desired forest composition (Performance Measure 2.1), tree stocking (Indicator 2.1.2), size distributions (Indicator 1.1.1a, Indicator 1.1.1h), retention of habitat elements (Indicator 4.1.2), and protection of special sites (Indicators 4.1.5, 4.1.6, Performance Measure 4.3, Objective 6).
 At larger scales, like multiple forest stands, forest structure is often based on differences in size/density or stand age (in even-aged management systems), as portrayed by a land classification system (Indicator 4.1.3).
 This land classification system often includes information on riparian zones and the locations of special sites and wetlands (Indicators 3.2.2, 3.2.3).
 At even larger scales (e.g., landscapes), forest managers tend to portray the diversity of size, density, or age classes in management blocks, across entire ownerships, or in some instances across multiple ownerships (Indicator 4.1.3).

 Connectivity

 Integration of connectivity into sustainable forest management occurs through protection of riparian zones (Performance Measure 3.2), provision of diverse forest cover types and structures (Indicators 4.1.2, 4.1.3), and protection of other ecologically important sites (Indicators 4.1.5, 4.1.6, Performance Measure 4.3, Objective 6).
 Connectivity can be assessed at multiple scales and can be thought of as structural or functional.
 As the labels imply, structural connectivity refers to forest cover types or habitats physically touching, providing the ability of genes and species to move through the managed forest landscape.
 Functional connectivity refers to forest cover types or habitats that are not physically touching but are arranged in a landscape such that genes and species can move.
-The SFI 2015-2019 Forest Management Standard contains indicators that both directly and indirectly influence connectivity via requirements for prompt forest reforestation (Performance Measure 2.1), limitations on clearcut harvest area sizes (Indicator 5.2.1), limitations on forest conversion (Performance Measures 1.2, 1.3), the protection of riparian zones (Performance Measure 3.2), non-forested areas, and other ecological sites (Indicators 4.1.5, 4.1.6, Performance Measure 4.3), and through aesthetic considerations (Objective 5).
-In certain situations, some Program Participants may explicitly identify species of conservation concern that warrant direct assessments of connectivity (Performance Measure 4.2).
+The SFI 2022 Forest Management Standard contains indicators that both directly and indirectly influence connectivity via requirements for prompt forest reforestation (Performance Measure 2.1), limitations on clearcut harvest area sizes (Indicator 5.2.1), limitations on forest conversion (Performance Measures 1.2, 1.3), the protection of riparian zones (Performance Measure 3.2), non-forested areas, and other ecological sites (Indicators 4.1.5, 4.1.6, Performance Measure 4.3), and through aesthetic considerations (Objective 5).
+In certain situations, some Certified Organizations may explicitly identify species of conservation concern that warrant direct assessments of connectivity (Performance Measure 4.2).

 Ecological Processes

 Ecological processes help sustain forest composition, structure, and connectivity.
-The SFI 2015-2019 Forest Management Standard explicitly recognizes numerous important ecological processes that are important to sustainable forestry, including forest reforestation (Performance Measure 2.1), forest health (Performance Measure 2.4), hydrological function (Objective 3), and consideration of the role of natural disturbances (Indicator 4.1.8).
+The SFI 2022Forest Management Standard explicitly recognizes numerous important ecological processes that are important to sustainable forestry, including forest reforestation (Performance Measure 2.1), forest health (Performance Measure 2.4), hydrological function (Objective 3), and consideration of the role of natural disturbances (Indicator 4.1.8).
 In many certified forest landscapes the ecological processes that sustain composition and structure are influenced by active or passive management activities including harvesting, reforestation, and maintenance or enhancement of biological diversity and wildlife habitat.

-7. SFI 2015-2019 Forest Management Standard - Objective 4: Wildlife Habitat Diversity, Significant Species of Concern and Invasive Exotic Plants and Animals
+Wildlife Habitat Diversity, Significant Species of Concern and Invasive Exotic Plants and Animals

-Objective 4 in the SFI 2015-2019 Forest Management Standard includes performance measures and indicators for conservation of biological diversity.
+Objective 4 in the SFI 2022 Forest Management Standard includes performance measures and indicators for conservation of biological diversity.
 Additional information is provided here for wildlife habitat diversity and invasive exotic plants and animals.